kafene/bubble/README.md

 works fine.
 In the future it may be changed to a file you can place anywhere to make editing rules easier.

+## Setting request headers

+Setting request headers overrides outgoing headers sent from the browser.
+Header names are case-insensitive.
+Header values set to the empty string or `null` will be removed instead of set.
+Websites you connect to will see any headers added or replaced instead of the originals.
+This can be used to override or remove, for example the `Referer`, `Origin`, and `User-Agent` headers.

+## Setting response headers

+Setting response headers overrides incoming headers from websites.
+Header names are case-insensitive.
+Header values set to the empty string or `null` will be removed instead of set.
+The browser will interpret the incoming headers after they are processed, so this can be used to override some browser functionality, including introducing security vulnerabilities and other problems by changing headers like `Content-Security-Policy`, `Access-Control-Allow-Origin`, `Strict-Transport-Security`, and other security related headers.
+If you know what you're doing though, this can be a quite powerful thing!

+As far as I'm aware, no currently developed AMO extension provides this functionality and it is the main reason for this extension's existence.

+## Attaching content scripts

+If there is an environment variable named `BUBBLE_USERSCRIPT_DIRECTORY`, that is always used as the directory for content scripts.
+Else if there is a preference set in the extension settings, that is used.
+Otherwise, ~/.js/ is used, and the extension userscript directory preference is set to that value as a default.

+Content scripts are loaded sorted by name -- this allows priority loading.
+For example, 01-jquery.user.js will be loaded before 02-jquery-plugin.user.js, and both will be loaded before my_userscript.user.js, so that dependencies can be ordered correctly.

+Content scripts are injected immediately when the tab's DOM is ready, and immediately have sandboxed access to the document.
+The `unsafeWindow` property is available for unsandboxed access.

 ## Building

 You'll need [cfx](http://mzl.la/1x3gBUI) and the